Magalvo/Lottie-For-Ironhackers/README.md

     }
   };
 ```
-(This will set some rendering options for your animation that you can latter change as you desire);
+(This will set some rendering options for your animation that you can later change as you desire);

-- Add the Lottie component on your code and add the necessary props, preferebly inside a div so it doesn’t mess with the stylings .
-Make the necessary adjsutements to the styling:
+- Add the Lottie component on your code and add the necessary props, preferably inside a div so it doesn’t mess with the styles.
+Make the necessary adjustments to the styling:

 ```bash